ba-st/Willow/docs/tutorial/Interaction-Affordances.md

 - `serializeIt` will serialize the component receiving the on trigger collaboration (this would normally be used in tandem with some field component then triggering the change event)
-- `serializeWithHiddenInputs` will serialize the component receiving the  on trigger collaboration and the next hidden input (required for some Seaside brushes where the resulting HTML includes a hidden input)
+- `serializeWithHiddenInputs` will serialize the component receiving the `on trigger` collaboration and the next hidden input (required for some Seaside brushes where the resulting HTML includes a hidden input)

 In case you need it, there's also support to submit a form: `submitForm:`.
-Also `submitFormStyledAs:` will call the `submit()` function on the corresponding form (found by id or by matching it's "class").
+Also, `submitFormStyledAs:` will call the `submit()` function on the corresponding form (found by id or by matching its "class").

 Serialization will occur automatically when triggering certain components.